JustTobored/discord-updater/README.md

 ## Current features

-- Downloading and installing .deb package from discord
+- Downloading and installing .deb package from discord.

-## Upcoming features
+- Being able to install vencord.

-- Being able to install vencord, or another discord client mod.
+- Getting custom themeing for discord.